Capacitance Electronic Disc: Advantages

 Like the LaserDisc and DVD, some CEDs feature random access, allowing users to quickly move to certain parts of the movie.
 Each side of a CED disc could be split into up to 63 "chapters", or bands.
 Two late RCA players (the SJT400 and SKT400) could access these bands in any given order.
 Unlike its laser-based counterparts, the chapters in a CED are based on minutes of the film, not scenes.

 Novelty discs and CED-based games were produced whereby accessing the chapters in a specified order would string together a different story each time.
-However, only a few were produced before the halt of CED player manufacturing.
+However, only a few were produced before the halt of CED player manufacturing, and CEDs are much more prone to wear and tear compared to LaserDisc.